grislyeye/three-meet/pages/classes/cunning.md

 ### Archetype

-Choose an archetype and gain it's features.
+Choose an archetype and gain its features.
 The Cunning archetypes include: **Rogue**.

 ### Expertise